Bydgoszcz Cathedral: Expansion of the 16th-18th century

-At the end of the 15th century, roofs were elevated, using pine wood, brought via the Brda river and chopped on the spot, the gable and the presbytery roofs were star-shaped vaulted.
-At the same time, the church's southern steeple was attached to the main corps.
+At the end of the 15th century, roofs were elevated, using pine wood, brought via the Brda river and chopped on the spot, the gable and the presbytery roofs were star-shaped and vaulted.
+At the same time, the church's southern steeple was attached to the main body.

 From 1466 to 1617, three quadrangular chapels were erected and attached to the main body, while a fourth chapel was built at the location of the former presbytery entrance.
 In 1559, a turret carrying a light bell cast by master Andrzej was set up at the edge of the nave roof; another bell was suspended there in 1668.
-In 1702, it was replaced by a baroque turret, covered with bronze.
+In 1702, it was replaced by a Baroque turret, covered with bronze.
 It still stands today: it is octagonal and has a roof lantern.
-A new bell was ordered for this realization to bell-founder Absalom Wittwerck from Gdańsk.
+A new bell was ordered for this realization from bellfounder Absalom Wittwerck from Gdańsk.

 In 1585, a Gothic rectangular sacristy was erected, abutting the northern chancel wall: an inscription from 1585 was discovered after the Second World War beneath the plaster of the window sill.
 Between 1712 and 1745, part of the wooden barrel vault ceiling between the two storeys was replaced by a lunette.
 In the 1650s, major construction and renovation works started: